greypaschall/ServerlessMinecraft/README.md

 -Listener watches for valid TCP handshake and calls AWS Lambda function to start the server from a launch template

 -The launch template bootstraps the instance:
-  -restoring world data from an S3 bucket
+  - restoring world data from an S3 bucket
-  -start the minecraft server with a custom launch configuration in a tmux session -creates a cloudwatch metric if one does not exist to publish active players report to AWS -dynamically creates a script to report active players connected -runs reportplayers script in a crontab every minute
+  - start the minecraft server with a custom launch configuration in a tmux session
+  - creates a cloudwatch metric if one does not exist to publish active players report to AWS
+  - dynamically creates a script to report active players connected
+  - runs reportplayers script in a crontab every minute

 -Player reconnects to listener IP and is tunneled to the IP of the spun up instance -Player disconnects